 Does anyone inspire you?

-AL: I find rugby union a great team sport and admire the successes and learnings of the team off and on the pitch.
+AL: I find rugby union a great team sport and admire the successes and learnings of a team off and on the pitch.
 From this arena, I really admire Henry Fraser, Ed Jackson or Matt Hampson.
 These three guys were paralysed on the pitch playing the sport I love.
-Their outlook and positivity radiate and I find it totally inspirational.
-Really good guys.
+Their outlook and positivity radiates and I find it totally inspirational.

 Looking at the industry in totality, what do you believe are the challenges facing the UK in 2018?

 AL: In recent years, we’ve grown and evolved as a country so that should breed confidence (not arrogance).
-However, what I see is nervousness and a reluctance to a take a confident step forwards.
-However, I can only control what’s in my hands.
+With this in mind, all I see from other industries is nervousness.

 It’s a good point, yet would you agree Brexit is harming strategic thinking until after March 2019 when we’ve left the EU?